SubbaP/jpmcstock/README.md

 - Development Technology stack - Spring Boot, Spring and Spring data repository
 - Test technology statck - Mocikto
-- Maven is used a build tool.
+- Maven is used as a build tool.
-- Eclipse Oxygen is used for development.
+- Eclipse Oxygen is used for development tool.
 - GIT master branch is used for code respository.

 Test:

-- Down load the source code and navigate to root directory which has POM.
+- Download the source code and navigate to root(demo) directory which has POM.
 - Run the Spring boot application with demo profile, mvn spring-boot:run
   a.
 Populates the demo data
   b.
 Perform a random number of parallel transactions with a minimum of 10 transactions